 - An 18-month next gen training program with a focused curriculum

-- Revamped communication through Board E-news
+- Revamped communications through Board E-news

-- A transparent nomination process that includes board expectations and qualifications, a nomination form, and nominating decision guidelines
+- A transparent nomination process that includes board expectations and qualifications, a nomination form and nominating decision guidelines

 Allow the process to ebb and flow.
-A skilled facilitator helps keep everyone on track but also knows that sometimes groups take three steps forward and one step back.
+A skilled facilitator helps keep everyone on track, but they also know that sometimes groups take three steps forward and one step back.